kwaldenphd/ArcGIS-Online-tutorial/README.md

 ## Adding Data to Your Map

+<blockquote><em>Note: This rest of this tutorial is written using a sample data set.
+Your data, map, and map layers will look different than the images included in the tutorial.</em></blockquote>

 8-Download the SampleData.csv file from this repo.

 9-Open the data in Microsoft Excel or another spreadsheet program.
 What fields do you see?